wildandhya/ZwalletApps/README.md

 ## Description

-Cafe is a website application that can make it easier for customers to choose their favorite food or drink directly from our website
+Zwallet is a mobile digital payment application that can transfer money to people who contact you on your cellphone.
+Zwallet also comes with a PIN security

 ## Features